-How do I transfer files to and from RDSS/Resfiles/FSMResfiles via Globus on Quest?
+How do I transfer files to and from RDSS (RESFILES/FSMRESFILES) via Globus?

-If you lose the ability to connect to a previously mounted fsmresfiles shares via globus, you can take the following steps to re-establish a connection:
+If you lose the ability to connect to a previously mounted resfiles or fsmresfiles share via Globus, you can take the following steps to re-establish a connection:

-- SSH to qglobus02.it.northwester.edu or qglobus02 from quest nodes with your NetID.
-This operation will automatically mount your FSMRESFILES share.
-There is no need to keep the ssh connection open, so you may exit at any time.
+- SSH to qglobus02.it.northwestern.edu using your NetID as your username.
+This operation will automatically mount your RDSS share.
+There is no need to keep the SSH connection open, so you may exit at any time.

-- Open http://www.globus.org in the browser, log in as a Northwestern user and go to the transfer files tab.
+- Open https://app.globus.org/file-manager in the browser and log in as a Northwestern user.

-- The Quest endpoint name is "Northwester Quest" or "northwestern#quest". the RDSS endpoint is "Northwestern Quest RDSS" or "northwestern#rdss"
+- The Quest endpoint name is "Northwestern Quest". the RDSS endpoint (for RESFILES and FSMRESFILES shares) is "Northwestern Quest RDSS".

 Scheduler and Job Submissions

-I get the error "walltime too high for selected queue" when trying to submit a job.
+I get the error "Unable to allocate resources: Requested time limit is invalid (missing or exceeds some limit)" when trying to submit a job.

 This error indicates that you have specified your job to run for longer